hneth/riskyrApp/about.md

-Both the package and the app are developed by the working group for [Social Psychology and Decision Sciences](https://spds.uni-konstanz.de) at the Social [University of Konstanz](https://www.uni-konstanz.de), Germany.
+Both the `riskyr` package and the corresponding app are developed by the research group for [Social Psychology and Decision Sciences](https://spds.uni-konstanz.de) at the Social [University of Konstanz](https://www.uni-konstanz.de), Germany.

 Goal